carlosbaia/home_automation/README.md

 You can control devices which already implement MQTT protocal only using the MQTT Server, the second part (MQTT Devices) is not necessary in this case.

 ## MQTT Server
 I have a MQTT server and a HTTP bridge for this server.
-The bridge is for use [IFTTT](https://ifttt.com) with Google Assistente and be able to control home devices with voice command on Android ou Google Home.
+The bridge is for use [IFTTT](https://ifttt.com) with Google Assistente and be able to control home devices with voice command on Android or Google Home.

 I'm using Mosquito, it is a MQQT Server for Python.